iver56/image-regression/README.md

 A toy application that learns a mapping from (x, y) coordinates to color.
 Uses pytorch and pytorch-lightning.

+## Setup

+Set up your python environment with conda like this:

+`conda env create`

 ## Usage

 ### Train on a single greyscale image

 `python train.py -i keyboard.png --num-epochs 150`

 ### Train on a single color image (RGBA)